graveja0/health-care-markets/README.md

-The objective of this repository is to lay out some thoughts, analytics, and data for defining geographic markets for health care services in the U.S.
+The objective of this repository is to lay out some thoughts, analytics, and data for defining geographic markets for health care services in the U.S. In other words, it is a guided tour of a particularly complex rabbit hole.

+Geographic market definitions are important for a wide variety of regulatory and research applications.
+Therefore, for any given use (e.g., analyses of a health system or hospital merger) or measure (e.g., constructing a Herfindahl-Hirschman index of market concentration) it is important to know whether and how the analytic output varies by alternative market definitions.
+For example, suppose our goal is to characterize insurers, hospitals or other providers by whether they operate in a concentrated market.
+If we use a market geography or other market definition that is too narrow (e.g., ZIP code) we will mischaracterize many markets as “concentrated” when they are really not (i.e., Type I error).
+Alternatively, a market definition that is too broad risks characterizing market participants as competitive when in reality a hypothetical merger could materially affect prices in the surrounding area (i.e., Type II error).

-Geographic market definitions are important for a wide variety of regulatory and research uses.
-Therefore, for any given measure (e.g., a Herfindahl-Hirschman index of market concentration) it is important to know whether and how that measure varies by alternative market definitions.
-Moreover, commonly used geographies, such as hospital referral regions (HRRs), commuting zones (CZs), metropolitan statistical areas (MSAs), etc. have both strengths and weaknesses.
-Whether the strengths outweigh the weaknesses will depend on the specific question at hand.
-As just one example, the latest commuting zone data are derived from commuting patterns ascertained in the 2000 Census; HRRs and HSAs are defined by patient hospital flows in 1992-1993.
-Obviously, flows of both patients and commuters have changed substantially in some areas in the last 20-30 years–whether these changes are material to defining geographic boundaries of contemporary health care markets remains an open question.
+Nor surprisingly given the above issues, commonly used market geographies such as hospital referral regions (HRRs), hospital service areas (HSAs), commuting zones (CZs), metropolitan statistical areas (MSAs), etc. have trade-offs.
+Whether the strengths outweigh the weaknesses for a given application will depend on the specific research or regulatory question at hand.

+Finally, even if we can settle on a single definition for our particular application or research question, there are other important considerations at play.
+For example, the latest commuting zone data are derived from commuting patterns ascertained in the 2000 Census.
+HRRs and HSAs are defined by patient hospital flows in 1992-1993\!
+Obviously, flows of both patients and commuters have changed substantially in many areas in the last 20-30 years.
+Whether these changes are material to defining geographic boundaries of contemporary health care markets remains an open question we will explore here.

 # Commonly Used Geographic Market Definitions